Medical Laboratory Science B.S.

 Medical laboratory science graduate programs

-Many program alumni continue on to earn graduate degrees to become technical specialists or managers.
+Many program alumni continue on to earn graduate degrees to become technical specialists, managers or professors.
 These are some examples of related graduate degree programs:

 - Master of Public Health